flasherxgapple/fryzen/README.md

 ## Project Inspiration

-Inspired by classic arcade shooters like Gradius, R-Type, and Xevious, as well as modern bullet hell games such as Touhou.
+Inspired by twin joystick shooter game, as well as modern bullet hell games such as Touhou.
 Built as an experiment in game development across multiple programming languages, focusing on simple mechanics, smooth controls, and retro aesthetics.

 ## Technologies Used

 - **JavaScript/HTML5 Canvas**: Core web implementation with responsive design.
 - **CSS**: Styling with dark theme and animations.
-- **C++**: Terminal-based version using console output.
 - **Python/Pygame**: Desktop version with Pygame library.
 - **Audio**: Web Audio API for beeps.